hepplerj/machinesvalley/about.md

 ### About the Author

-I am Jason Heppler, a Ph.D. candidate at the University of Nebraska-Lincoln and the Academic Technology Specialist for the Department of History at Stanford University.
+I am Jason Heppler, historian at Stanford University and recent Ph.D. graduate of the University of Nebraska-Lincoln.

 ### Contributing